stevavoliajvar/stop_cloudflare/PEOPLE.md

+"mine is fixed now. it took them 5 days to figure it out. it worked when I used VPN to Singapore but if I was using my local Malaysia ISP i'd get a cloudflare error." by [604xrp](https://twitter.com/604XRP/status/1284694091335217152)

 "[So if your website is "protected" with #Cloudflare it could not be accessible because of their:  1.
 Downtime (happens a lot) 2.
 Annoying captcha (every 2nd user get this) 3.
 IP Blocking (public wifi spots suffer from this)  Think twice about using their shady service.](https://twitter.com/lukestateson/status/1284436425795043328)"

 "[What you think of the almighty Cloudflare outage?
 In the words of the CEO "The status page for the status pages was also taken down"](https://twitter.com/Charmantides/status/1284965552126070784)"